That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 Email is the way to make the sale.
 It’s not in the way of making the sale.

-If you’re not collecting your visitors’ email addresses and paying attention to your email conversion rate on your site, you can kiss goodbye to hundreds of sales, thousands of dollars and a ton of fringe benefit, too.
+If you’re not collecting your visitors’ email addresses and paying attention to your email conversion rate on your site, you can kiss goodbye to hundreds of sales, thousands of dollars and a ton of fringe benefits, too.

 So stop overlooking email marketing for your eCommerce store, and start growing your email list.